dizcza/hashcat-wpa-server/README.md

 * `intel-cpu`: Intel CPUs;
 * `pocl`: an alternative to `intel-cpu` tag, an open source implementation of OpenCL.

-For example, to run the `latest` tag (makes sense only if you have at least 1 GPU), open a terminal and run
+For example, to run the `latest` tag (makes sense only if you have at least one GPU), open a terminal and run

 ```
 docker run --runtime=nvidia -d \